 Experian is one of the three big credit bureaus.
 Using its credit monitoring and fraud prevention services gives you access to data directly from the source for maximum accuracy.

 In conclusion, while Experian’s credit monitoring plans may cost more than many competitors, the range of credit and identity information they monitor is quite comprehensive.
-You can get the peace of mind that your identity and personal information isn’t being misused.
+You can get peace of mind that your identity and personal information aren’t being misused.